About This Course

 - Mandatory Costs: these are related to a particular core or compulsory module that you’ll be required to complete to achieve your qualification e.g. compulsory field trips, uniforms for students on placement, DBS Check.

 - Necessarily Incurred Costs: these may not be experienced by all students, and will vary depending on the course e.g. professional body membership, travel to placements, specialist software, personal safety equipment.

 - Optional Costs: these depend on your choice of modules or activity and they are shown to give you an indication of the optional costs that may arise to make sure your choice is as informed as possible.
 These can include graduation events for your course, optional field trips, Welcome Week trips.

-- A Levels (no specific subjects required).
-General Studies and Key Skills not normally accepted.
+- A Levels: English Literature/English Language/English preferred but not required; General Studies and Key Skills not normally accepted.

 *For a full list of accepted Level 3 qualifications, go to www.ucas.com.